Shooting victim says he was pointing his gun at Rittenhouse

 Rittenhouse shot Grosskreutz in the arm, tearing away much of his bicep — or “vaporized” it, as the witness put it.

+Rittenhouse, now 18, is on trial on charges of killing two men and wounding Grosskreutz.
+The one-time police youth cadet from Antioch, Illinois, had gone to Kenosha with an AR-style semi-automatic rifle and a medical kit in what he said was an effort to safeguard property from the violent demonstrations that broke out over the shooting of Jacob Blake, a Black man, by a white Kenosha police officer.

+Prosecutors have portrayed Rittenhouse as the instigator of the bloodshed.
+His lawyers have argued that he acted in self-defense.
+He could get life in prison if convicted of the most serious charges against him.

-Under questioning from the prosecution, Grosskreutz said he had his hands raised as he closed in on Rittenhouse.
+Under questioning from the prosecution, Grosskreutz said he had his hands raised as he closed in on Rittenhouse and didn’t intend to shoot the young man.
 Prosecutor Thomas Binger asked Grosskreutz why he didn’t shoot first.

 “That’s not the kind of person that I am.
 That’s not why I was out there,” he said.
 “It’s not who I am.
 And definitely not somebody I would want to become.”